Ali Rameez

 Ali Rameez (born 22 August 1971) is a former singer from the Maldives.

 Early life and career

 Ali Rameez was born and raised in a family that included Rafiyath Rameeza and Ibrahim Rameez.
 He started singing cover songs at local resorts before singing in films and studio albums.
 Soon after, he became the most commercially successful and popular artists to have worked in the Maldivian music industry.

 In 2002, Rameez announced that he would leave music temporarily.
 Three years later, he said that he had quit music and "regrets" his involvement in it.
+He obtained a certificate to serve as an imam in 2010.